Welcome to today's edition of the Rush 24-7 podcast.

 They have experts for that.

-The Democrats are the biggest waste of time, the biggest threat that uh that we face out there.
+The Democrats are the biggest waste of time, the biggest threat that we face out there.

-The regime has told the United Nations America's human rights record is less than perfect, but stressed that the U.S. political systems built in safeguards that promote improvements.
+And Obama, the regime has told the United Nations America's human rights record is less than perfect, but stressed that the U.S. political system has built in safeguards that promote improvements.

 I'm not, I am not kidding you.